 An income portfolio includes income from multiple sources.
 You may have a full-time job and a part-time business, or you may have a full-time business and a part-time job.
 You might also do gig work, in addition to a full-time job or a full-time business venture.
 Gig work itself usually includes various ongoing gigs.
 It can also include a part-time job, a business or gig work, in combination with either retirement income or investment earnings.

-It sounds challenging, but I think most people could do it.
+It sounds challenging, but I think most people can do it.
 The advantage is that you are never completely dependent upon one source of income.
 You may also find yourself earning more income from one source than from the others.
 At one time or other, one of the three gigs that I was working in was the primary source of my income, though the primary source for the longest time has definitely been, and still is, freelance blog writing.

 What are your career plans for the next recession?
 And also, do you have a Plan B in mind?